 6. Supportive care

-Supportive care is required for patients to help stimulate the production of blood cells, combat infections, and manage side effects such as nausea and vomiting.
+Supportive care is required for patients to help stimulate the production of blood cells, combat infections, and manage side effects, such as nausea, vomiting, etc.

-• Antiemetic drugs such as ondansetron and palonosetron provide relief from nausea and vomiting.
+• Antiemetic drugs provide relief from nausea and vomiting (ondansetron, palonosetron).

-• Recombinant human erythropoietin alpha preparations help produce red blood cells and help treat anemia due to blood cancer or post-chemotherapy.
+• Recombinant human erythropoietin alpha preparations help produce red blood cells and help treat anemia due to leukemia or post-chemotherapy.

 • Various antibiotics and antiviral medications are used to prevent and treat infections.